anedomansky/dfa-to-reg-exp/README.md

 # DFA-to-RegExp
 Convert DFAs into regular expressions using the transitive closure method in Python 3.

+## Use Cases

+The programm works best with automatons that have only one initial state and only one final state.

 ## Installation

 `git clone https://github.com/anedomansky/dfa-to-reg-exp.git`